Benjamin Dann Walsh: Darwinism

 Walsh had been classmates with Charles Darwin at Cambridge and both received their baccalaureate degrees in 1831.
 Although not close friends, they were acquaintances, held a shared interest in natural history, and were mentored by two prominent Cambridge professors: geologist Adam Sedgwick and botanist John Henslow.

 Walsh first read Darwin's On the Origin of Species in 1861.
 He had initially approached the book with skepticism but quickly became a convert to Darwin's theory and one of its most enthusiastic proponents.
 He later wrote to Darwin: "Allow me to take this opportunity of thanking you for the publication of your Origin of Species...
 The first perusal staggered me, the second convinced me, and the oftener I read it the more convinced I am of the general soundness of your theory."
 This was the first letter in what became a regular correspondence.
 Over the next several years more than 30 letters were exchanged between them.

 Once Walsh became convinced of Darwin's theory, he championed the cause vigorously in the American scientific community through his lectures, publications and private correspondence.
 With Darwin's encouragement, he challenged the views of prominent opponents of evolution, including Louis Agassiz, Samuel Scudder, and Alpheus Packard.
 Within a few years, most entomologists (including Scudder and Packard) were expressing their support for evolutionary theory, while the remaining holdouts, like Agassiz, experienced a diminished reputation with their peers.

 Walsh also incorporated evolutionary thinking into his own entomological studies and made several original contributions supporting Darwinism.
 In 1864 Walsh noted that 15 similar species of gall-inducing insects differed primarily in their preference for different species of willow.
 He went on to argue that these wasps shared a common ancestor that evolved into distinct species based on the species of willow they preferred.
 Walsh also investigated the phenomena of protective mimicry among insects and argued that it was best explained as an example of natural selection.
 Darwin was delighted to learn of Walsh's studies and incorporated his findings in later editions of the Origin of Species.

 Death

 Walsh died on November 18, 1869, from injuries sustained when struck by a train while walking along the tracks.
 He is buried in the Chippiannock Cemetery, Rock Island.
-His insect collection, numbering 30,000 specimens, was purchased by the state of Illinois and stored in the "fireproof" facilities of the Chicago Academy of Sciences for safekeeping.
+His insect collection, numbering 30,000 specimens, was purchased by the State of Illinois and stored in the "fireproof" facilities of the Chicago Academy of Sciences for safekeeping.
 Nevertheless, almost all of Walsh's collection was destroyed in the Great Chicago Fire of 1871.
+His position as state entomologist was replaced by William LeBaron.